-- affected structures under non-shiftable, shiftable and mobile structures. - 4.
+- 3. JVT, during joint assessment of physical structures, will categorize affected structures under non-shiftable, shiftable and mobile structures. - 4.
 BWDB, in collaboration with local authorities will make best efforts to identify alternative housing sites for landless squatters. - 5.
 All compensation will be based on replacement cost to be determined through market survey.

-- 1. BWDB to inform PAPs of RAP policies, assist in updating records, pay Top-up, HTG, HCG, STG, HDA and SGB, and monitor and report progress on RAP implementation. - 3.
+- 1. BWDB to inform PAPs of RAP policies, assist in updating records, pay Top-up, HTG, HCG, STG, HDAand SGB, and monitor and report progress on RAP implementation. - 3.
 DC will determine CUL and BWDB will determine replacement cost of structures with assistance from the projects' JVT.